 (iii) Discovery Learning

-It is a method by which the leaner works through a problem, task or situation on his own (sometimes with a group); the trainer may not be directly involved himself and only interfere when absolutely necessary, has been adopted in industrial training from the primary school field.
+It is a method by which the learner works through a problem, task or situation on his own (sometimes with a group); the trainer may not be directly involved himself and only interfere when necessary, has been adopted in industrial training from the primary school field.